O for a Thousand Tongues to Sing: Current versions

 Today the hymn is often condensed into a smaller number of stanzas, typically between six and eight.

 The 1989 editors of The United Methodist Hymnal omitted the verse containing the words "dumb" and "lame", but later reverted to the original version.

 The authors of Companion to Hymns and Psalms (1988) note that the verse "He breaks the power of cancelled sin" is an apparent tautology, but speculated on Wesley's intention.

 Tunes

 In the U.S., the hymn is commonly sung to Lowell Mason's 1839 arrangement of the hymn tune "Azmon", written by Carl G. Glaser in 1828.
 Mason's arrangement was written as a setting for this hymn.
 In Great Britain, Thomas Jarman's tune "Lyngham" is favoured, especially in larger congregations, although the tunes "Lydia" by Thomas Phillips and "Richmond" by Thomas Haweis are also used.
 Hymns Ancient and Modern has A. J. Eyre's "Selby" and J. H. Coombes's "Oxford New".
 In Australia, "Lyngham" is the favoured tune in churches, although "Azmon" and "Lydia" are also widely used.
+It is also occasionally sung to “Cranbrook”.